Readiness Action Plan

 More background information

 The assurance measures are a series of land, sea and air activities in, on and around the territory of NATO Allies in Central and Eastern Europe, designed to reinforce their defence, reassure their populations and deter potential aggression.
-These are a direct result of Russia’s aggressive actions to NATO’s east.
+These measures are a direct result of Russia’s aggressive actions to NATO’s east.
 All NATO Allies are contributing to these measures on a rotational basis.
 The measures can be stepped up or reduced as necessary, depending on the security situation.

-Since May 2014, NATO has increased the number of fighter jets on air-policing patrols over the Baltic States, and deployed fighter jets to Romania and Poland.
+Since May 2014, NATO has increased the number of fighter jets on air policing patrols over the Baltic States, and deployed fighter jets to Bulgaria, Romania and Poland.
 In December 2015, a further package of tailored assurance measures was agreed for Turkey.
 The Alliance conducts regular AWACS surveillance flights over the territory of its eastern Allies, and maritime patrol aircraft flights along the eastern borders of Allied territory.

 Assurance measures are flexible and scalable in response to the evolving security situation, and are kept under annual review by the North Atlantic Council – NATO’s principal political decision-making body.